mhho3082/dotfiles/README.md

 If you want to use my config, I would advise you to fork this repo, look through the code, and remove the parts you don't need first.

-I have recently hopped to `EndeavourOS` with `i3wm`, and have only tested this config on my own machine.
-If you find any bugs, feel free to file an issue
-(but I cannot promise a response).

 ```fish
 # Make sure git and fish are installed
 git --version